jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_6/README.md

 Isn't this a cool way to communicate between objects?
 Now lets look at how this might apply to networks.

 Reference: https://docs.python.org/3/howto/sockets.html

+We will cover some ready-to-use WEB API frameworks in later topics.

+I started working on a low level controller/client(observable/observer) framework for concept example.

+Check out these files(*INCOMPLETE):

+1. controller_observable.py
+1. controller_observer.py